The Foundry Offers DTG Printing to Service Low Quantity Orders

 This is where you’ll find the divide, it’s time and material costs from start to finish.
 At low quantities although DTG is more expensive to operate per unit it circumvents the setup costs required for screen printing making it more affordable on lower production runs.
 Let’s say this; you have an art file that contains 4 colors.
 To screen print that you’ll need 4 screens @ $30 each = $120 in setups.
 In this scenario say your shirts printed would cost $12 each using screen printing but you only want to make 15 of them.
 Divide your setups over 15 units and that’s an additional $8 per print bringing your landed cost to $20 per shirt.
 Where something like this with DTG would cost around $15 each finished.
 This puts the break at 24 units when DTG and screen-printing would cost about the same.

-Not all Direct To Garment printed shirts are the same.
+Not all Direct To Garment printed shirts are created equal.

 If you’re worked with a DTG printer in the past you may have reservations about using direct to garment printing on your projects today.
 This is probably due to poor quality prints and a poor customer service experience.
 In the early stages of DTG you would likely only see it in the mall print shop that sells single use shirts and cell phone cases.
 It’s come a long way since then as it’s evolved into more of an industrial process worthy of our most high profile customers.